What is a Visual Management Board?

 3. What problems are we trying to solve?

-How do we Measure Status or Progress?
+How Do We Measure Status or Progress?

 If your process has a long cycle time with many complex steps, then visually displaying the progress can be useful as a summary of what is going on across a large area, where it is hard to determine if we are having a good day through direct observation.

 You need to consider your own needs when it comes to flexibility versus simplicity.
-For example, having printed magnets is a great way to simplify updating a visual management board.
+For example, having printed magnets are a great way to simplify updating a visual management board.
 However, if your product mix is very large, or is always changing, having pre-made magnets doesn’t justify the time to make the magnets, the costs or your efforts.

 Then if there is a problem, how do we use the board to highlight it?
 How we update and review the boards are also elements to consider during the design phase.
 We must consider how we plan to meet around the visual management board and highlight the importance of information by taking an interest, as part of the management team.

-This leads into how to roll up information between areas, if that is needed for your company.
+This leads into how to roll up information between areas if that is needed for your company.
 Visual management boards are great for communicating with the teams that can see them.
 They are less convenient for creating reports and presenting information to the board (as a side note, having the management team walk the floor and seeing the boards is always an option!)

 What a Visual Management Board is NOT